vigneshvicky24/Devops/README.md

 Example
 Imagine you have a project folder with 10,000 files You want to backup it daily to another drive or server.
-•	If you use cp, it will copy everything again → takes long time
-•	If you use rsync, it copies only new or modified files → very fast
+**If you use cp, it will copy everything again → takes long time** **If you use rsync, it copies only new or modified files → very fast**

 ### Syntax
     rsync [options] source/ destination/